greensebastian/socialight/README.md

 * SLACK_APP_TOKEN
 Starts with *xapp-* and is found under Settings -> Basic Information -> App-Level Tokens

+### Events

+* POOL_CHANNELS
+Comma separated list of channel names to run events for.
+Omit # prefix.

+* ANNOUNCEMENTS_CHANNEL
+Name of channel where the bot announces shared information, such as successfully planned events.
+Omit # prefix.

+* PARTICIPANTS
+Number of participants per event.

 ## Slack app setup

 All configuration values needed for connecting with slack are provided as environment variables.
 Refer to the .env.example file for which ones are needed to run the bot.